pastthepixels/softbuffer-quickstart/README.md

 I'm looking for any ways to boost performance as much as possible while making the library simpler and more intuitive.

 ## Ideas:
-- Handling Winit events (like resizing)
-- Improving performance with the buffer (for loops in general are slow! there has to be a faster way to iterate over everything in the buffer)
 - Adding icons to WindowProperties (probably good for new contributors)